Vietnam.vn - Nền tảng quảng bá Việt Nam

 The guitar is round like the shape of the moon.

-I noticed that the instrument that Ms. Phuong was holding had a round surface like the moon.
+I noticed that the instrument Ms. Phuong was holding had a round surface like the moon.
 The instrument had 4 strings, and on the surface was painted and carved a flying dragon.
-The wooden neck was about 40cm long, and the top of the neck was decorated with a piece of wood shaped like a heart.
+The wooden neck was about 40cm long, the top of the neck was decorated with a piece of wood shaped like a heart.

 Leaving the land of Ban Sinh, I crossed the long slopes to the mountain town of Muong Khuong.
-In Chung Chai B village, Muong Khuong commune (formerly Muong Khuong town), when mentioning the Pa Di people who play musical instruments well and sing the best in the region, everyone knows the artist Po Chin Din.
+In Chung Chai B village, Muong Khuong commune (formerly Muong Khuong town), when mentioning the Pa Di people who know how to play musical instruments well and sing the best in the region, everyone knows the artist Po Chin Din.

 baolaocai-br_z6768847300884-c9a61723f2fa5b9a906d81918510e03d.jpg